-Pursuant to the strategic investment objective, the Group is exposed to equity securities price risk in public market investments held by the Group, which are classified as available-for-sale financial assets.
-To manage such market price risk, the Group monitors the future development of the investees and the market trend.
-Most investments of the Group are in electronic industry.
+Pursuant to the strategic investment objective, the Company is exposed to equity securities price risk in public market because of investments held by the Company, which are classified as available-for-sale financial assets.
+To manage such market price risk, the Company monitors the future development of the investees and the market trend.
+Most investments of the Company are in electronic industry.